nmbpjnwwbt/downloader/README.md

 -esc=go back to display mode and clear all buffers

 WARNING!
-Wersion older than 29.8.2016 does not protect enought png files.
+This program can not protect enought png files.
+Still need salt at end of file.

 TODO: